soesandarwin2201/house-renting-backend/README.md

 # 📖 House Renting! <a name="about-project"></a>

 ** House Renting!**
-The project you are going to build for the Final Capstone Project is based on an app to book an appointment to try a motorcycle.
-You should follow the given design of the website, but you must personalize the content, i.e., instead of booking an appointment to try a motorcycle, you can build an app to book an appointment with a doctor, or reserve an online class with a teacher.
-This is highly encouraged since having unique projects in your portfolio will help you stand out while looking for jobs.
+This is the Final Capstone Project is based on an app to book a rental home.

 ## 🛠 Built With <a name="built-with"></a>